soneyahossain/hcc-gap-recommender/scripts/README.md

-While these scripts can be used directly, we suggest looking at the higher-level, more user-friendly scripts in `experiments/scripts`.
+While these scripts can be used directly, we suggest looking at the higher-level, more [../experiments](user-friendly scripts)
+.

 # description of major scripts
 * `install_all.sh` builds and installs HCC support jars